Deer hay wind: Examples of deer hays and elricks

+On the island of Rum the remains of walls used to channel deer into small enclosures can still be seen.
+At Hermitage Castle in the Borders a funnel-shaped existed in addition to a deer park with a pale known as the White Dyke.

 Elricks have been identified at Dalkeith and others may have existed at the Glen of the Bar in Galloway, on Rùm and Jura where in one case stone walls may have channelled the deer into a corral.
 An unusual 'deer trap' may have been the function of a structure with foot high walls at Wet Sleddle Slack near Shap in Cumbria.

 A relevant quote here is that "Deer hunting has left physical traces on the landscape in the form of banks and dykes used either as park boundaries or for trapping the deer".

 Micro-history

 The fourteenth century treatise The Book of Hunting illustrates a scene The Gathering before the Stag Hunt which clearly portrays wattle fencing of the kind used in a deer hay wind.

 The town of Hayes in West Middlesex derives its name from the presence of a deer hay in the area.

 The village of Elrick near Aberdeen is named after an elrick and the surname 'Elrick' is common in the area.

 In 1559 seven acres of land near Tarbolton named Longhuntflat was leased by John Stewart and his wife Helen Cunninghame of Halrig.